msoeken/cirkit/README.md

 * GNU MP, and its C++ interface GMP++
 * libxml2

+In *Ubuntu* the packages can be installed with

+    sudo apt-get install build-essential git g++ cmake libboost-all-dev libgmp3-dev libxml2-dev

+In *arch* the packages can be installed with

+    sudo pacman -S base-devel git g++ cmake boost boost-libs gmp libxml2

 ## Build CirKit

 After extracting or cloning CirKit perform the following steps